pycroscopy/pycroscopy/README.rst

 scanning tunneling spectroscopy, x-ray diffraction microscopy, and transmission electron microscopy.
 Classes implemented here are ported to a high performance computing platform at `Oak Ridge National Laboratory (ORNL) <http://www.ornl.gov/>`_.

+To learn more about the motivation, general structure, and philosophy of pycroscopy, check this `short introduction <https://github.com/pycroscopy/pycroscopy/blob/master/docs/pycroscopy_2017_07_11.pdf>`_.

 .. _structure:

 1. Package Structure